 - triangle pillows

 - silver objects

 - wickerwork from bamboo, bulrush and rattan, Yan Lipao (southern fern-vine) woven handbags and woven hill-tribe baskets

 - artisanal household items

 - Thai sky lanterns

-- colorful Thai Loincloths, made of cotton or silk.
+- colourful Thai Loincloths, made of cotton or silk.

 - small bamboo furniture

 - umbrellas, the structure is made of bamboo and the top from the combination of mulberry paper, bamboo, and cotton, and some also use silk.